 The music videos I had began making whilst at Art School somehow found their way onto the desk of legendary A&R executive Muff Winwood, then at CBS Records who eventually tracked me down and issued an invitation to work in London.

 I took a break from film making and photography in 2008 to oversee the return of influential Art Rock band Magazine to stage, screen and record.
-Five years later returned to Yorkshire to run a degree course in photography and I am currently a Lecturer at The University of Lincoln & an External Examiner at University Of West London.
-I was Artistic Director of The Hull International Photography Festival in 2015 and I have been commissioned by Hull City of Culture to deliver the Hull Beermat Photography Festival curated by Martin Parr for 2017.
+Five years later returned to the North to run a degree course in photography.
+I am currently a Lecturer at The University of Lincoln & I am an External Examiner at University Of West London.
+I was Artistic Director of The Hull International Photography Festival in 2015 and I have been commissioned by Hull City of Culture to deliver the Hull Beermat Photography Festival with winners chosen by Martin Parr for 2017.

-My project "The Kings Of England" has been on an exhibition since 2014 and will be published as a book in 2017 with the title ",The Wonder Of You".
+My project "The Kings Of England" has been on an exhibition since 2014 and will be published as a book in 2017 by Bluecoat Press.

 I now divide my time between working on commercial & personal projects, specialising in arts, documentary and portraiture.